-Our international activities, including clinical trials abroad, expose us to various risks, any number of which could harm our business.
+Our international activities, including clinical trials previously opened abroad, expose us to various risks, any number of which could harm our business.

-We are subject to the risks inherent in engaging in business across national boundaries, due in part to our clinical trials abroad, any one of which could adversely impact our business.
-In addition to currency fluctuations, these risks include, among other things: economic downturns, pandemics, changes in or interpretations of local law, governmental policy or regulation; restrictions on the transfer of funds into or out of the country; varying tax systems; and government protectionism.
+We are subject to the risks inherent in engaging in business across national boundaries, due in part to our clinical trials, which were previously open abroad and may be opened abroad in the future, any one of which could adversely impact our business.
+In addition to currency fluctuations, these risks include, among other things: economic downturns, pandemics, changes in or interpretations of local law, varying data protection requirements, governmental policy or regulation; restrictions on the transfer of funds into or out of the country; varying tax systems; and government protectionism.
 One or more of the foregoing factors could impair our current or future operations and, as a result, harm our overall business.